strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHENTICATION.md

 RANDFILE=/tmp/.rnd openssl pkcs12 -export -in user1.pem -inkey user1-key.pem -name user1 -password pass:secretpass -out /tmp/keystore
 ```

-Once the truststore and keystore files are prepared, you can start you Java application.
+Once the truststore and keystore files are prepared, you can start your Java application.
-To use them from the KAfka Consumer or Producer APIs, you have to enable and configure SSL for them:
+You will have to configure you Kafka Consumer or Producer APIs to use the certificates:

 ```
 Map<String, String> config = new HashMap<>();